DapGaetan/pdf_crawler_downloader/README.md

 ### Requirements:
 - Python 3.x

 - Selenium: Used for automating browser actions.

 - Requests: Used for downloading files.

 - BeautifulSoup: Used for parsing HTML.

 - python-dotenv: Used for loading environment variables from a .env file.

-- python-dotenv: Used for loading environment variables from a .env file.